Criminal Defense Lawyer

 Serious felony charges come with greater penalties than misdemeanors.
 Felonies are considered the most serious crime in the court of law.
 In a serious felony, the crime is considered major enough to warrant punishment for at least one year.
 When you’ve been charged with a felony, you face greater penalties than small fines and restrictions.
 Punishment for a serious felony crime can result in imprisonment in a state penitentiary system, or even in some cases, death.
 The state of Missouri allows for a capital punishment, or a death penalty.
 One who commits several serious felonies is considered a “prior and previous offender” and may be subject to life in prison upon three serious felony offenses.
-As an experienced criminal defense lawyer, Miller & Terry can provide the right approach to evidence and criminal defense to ensure a fair court case is ensued, and that the punishment fits the crime.
+As experienced criminal defense attorneys, Miller & Terry can provide the right approach to evidence and criminal defense to ensure a fair court case is ensued, and that the punishment fits the crime.

 Missouri Criminal Felony Charges

 The state of Missouri criminal code takes felony cases very seriously.
 If you’ve been charged with a felony, contact Missouri criminal defense attorneys Miller & Terry about representation as your criminal defense lawyer right away.
 The sooner a criminal defense lawyer is working on your case, the better defense you will receive.
 Early steps by experienced legal counsel can keep things from escalating into more serious matters.

 Missouri law divides felonies into classes(Class A, Class B, Class C, Class D) based on several factors including the nature of the acts constituting the offense, the potential for harm done, the actual harm done and the intention/mindset of the person being charged at the time they took the actions.

 - Class A felonies are the most serious of crimes such as murder or first degree robberies.
 Penalties could involve death, imprisonment for life or imprisonment for 10-30 years.